What is strategic management?

 - State-of-the-art facilities and infrastructure: You will have access to comprehensive research databases, latest software and computer equipment and a fully equipped behavioural lab.

-By default, a student on the Strategic Management specialisation of the MPhil in Strategy, Marketing & Operations writes a dissertation and takes six modules (five core modules and one elective), including strategy area specialisation courses and a methods/statistics course:
+By default, a student on the Strategic Management specialisation of the MPhil in Strategy, Marketing and Operations writes a dissertation and takes 6 modules (5 core modules and one elective), including strategy area specialisation courses and a methods/statistics course:

 Area specialisation core modules

 This course covers key theories in the field of strategy, innovation and organisations.
 We discuss the foundational theories, central debates and key readings that help us understand organisations and their strategies to survive and innovate through both technological and managerial innovations.
 Discussions include why managers adopt particular courses of action, how innovation is fostered, how are new markets created and how is strategy formulated.
 The field of innovation, strategy and organisations is inherently interdisciplinary, and so is this course.
 Accordingly, we not only discuss the underpinnings of research in innovation, strategy and organisations but also a host of related questions that have since become significant to understanding this body of research.
 The course is based around intensive seminar-based sessions.
 The format is group debates around contrasting perspectives related to the readings.
 The course enables you to critically interpret, analyse and problematise scholarly material and develop an understanding of how to make theoretical contributions in the field.

 One of the following 2 courses, depending on year: